OpenConext/OpenConext-manage/README.md

 Browse to the [application homepage](http://localhost:8000/).

+To add new dependencies:

+`yarn add package --dev`

-When new npm dependencies are added:
+When new yarn dependencies are added:

 `yarn install`